 Workspace - a generic term that refers to any space used for an economic/employment use.
 It is sometimes used in other documents to refer to SME workspace or managed workspace specifically; that is not how it is used in this document.

 For more information write to:

-Policy and Design,

-Planning and Transport,

-Town Hall,

-Wandsworth High Street,

-London SW18 2PU
+Planning Policy and Design Environment and Community Services Town Hall Wandsworth High Street London SW18 2PU

-Telephone: (020) 8871 6649, 6650, 7218, 7420
+Telephone: (020) 8871 7620 Email: planningpolicy@wandsworth.gov.uk www.wandsworth.gov.uk/planning

-email: planningpolicy@wandsworth.gov.uk

-or visit our website: www.wandsworth.gov.uk/planning